modsldn/nord/README.md

     - `cut off point 0.95` returns `FPR = 0.053` with `accuracy = 0.81` and `F1_score = 0.81`.

 2. Improve the model by:
-    1. tuning hyperparameters
+    1. tuning hyper parameters
     2. training model on another algorithms

 Time consuming fixes

 - Extracting more features.
 - Error analysis.
-Investigate what files  the model clasifies incorectly and check is it possible to improve the data.
+Investigate what files  the model classifies incorrectly and check is it possible to improve the data.

 ## GBoosting model performance using non-null features (the column must have at least 90% on non null values)